Skip to main content

 Business should also record all tips taken and how they are distributed.

 Workers will have the right to request to see all of this information, so it must be accessible to staff.
 It also needs to be kept accurate and up to date as it can be used as evidence in an employment tribunal in the case of a dispute.
-Records will need to be kept for a period of three years, beginning with the date on which the qualifying tip, gratuity or service charge was paid.
+Records must be kept for three years, beginning with the date on which the qualifying tip, gratuity or service charge was paid.

-There are dedicated services you could use to keep track like TipJar, or you could use a spreadsheet and keep it stored using your RotaCloud account's Document Storage feature.
+You can use services like TipJar to track tips or keep a spreadsheet stored using your RotaCloud account's Document Storage feature.

 Wrap-up

-Be aware that there may be an extra financial cost associated with collecting and processing tips.
-From absorbing the added costs of things like card fees, to the increased admin time that you may need, you’ll have to have a plan in place for this ahead of the new laws coming into effect, (likely) next year.
+There may be extra financial costs associated with collecting and processing tips.
+From costs like card fees to the increased admin time you may need, you’ll have to have a plan in place for this ahead of the new laws coming into effect in October.

 The new legislation can be read in full here.